townsville/book-1/townsville.md

 He shivered, then opened it.
 Another folded sheet of paper fell out.
 He caught it before it hit the ground.
 It appeared to be a page ripped out of a very old book.
 He carefully unfolded it and saw that one side had text and the other side a map.
 He started reading the text and his eyes grew large.
 A mild paranoia overtook him.
 He looked around to make sure no one was nearby.
 Bespectacled was about 100 feet away continuing his stocking and the old man still was nowhere to be seen.
 He read:

----

----

-### The Fortellings of Phillip Londers
+>### The Fortellings of Phillip Londers
+>

-*For a glossary of terms, please reference the volume that accompanied this book*
+>*For a glossary of terms, please reference the volume that accompanied this book*

-#### Chapter 12: A Message to the Wispy Man in the Library
+>#### Chapter 12: A Message to the Wispy Man in the Library

-This is important.
+>This is important.
 Look at the map on the other side and memorize it (as you do well).
 Remember the following, you will need it at the proper time:

-- Left, Right, Right, Jump, Right, Duck, Stop
+>- Left, Right, Right, Jump, Right, Duck, Stop
-- That is not a door
+>- That is not a door
-- Lean away from Red...
+>- Lean away from Red...

----

----

 The text went on and on like this, instructions out of context - very confusing.
 But he read on until the end:

----

----

 Liperton needs the help of your ability.
 When you meet him, tell him that he needs your help and the help from others.
 He needs the help of eight others including you.
 It is important that he accepts this help, the help of the AbleEight.